wp-plugins/thumbs-rating/readme.txt

 Absolutely.
 Check out the CSS within the plugin (__thumbs-rating/css/style.css__) and override the classes from your theme __style.css__ file.

+= When I sort the admin columns some posts disappear =

+If the post/page has 0 votes for the column your trying to sort, WordPress hides it.

+It only shows the posts/pages with at least +1 or -1 votes.

 == Screenshots ==

 1. Basic output with the default CSS with the TwentyThirteen theme.
 2. This text is shown if you try to vote again.

 == Changelog ==

+= 1.2 =
+* Added "Up Votes" and "Down Votes" admin columns (they're shiny and sortable!)
+* Deleted translation for: German and French.
+I used Google Translator and they didn't look correct.
+* Updated translatations for: Spanish and Catalan.

 = 1.1 =
 * Added French, Catalan, German and Czech.